rajeevhans/NZXT-RGB-Mac-GUI/README.md

 - Add to app code in AppDelegate.m, driver.h, driver.c
 - Submit a pull request so I can merge your code here

+### Remote control

+Open these URLs to send commands to the app remotely (useful in shell scripts)

+nzxt-rgb-mac:on
+nzxt-rgb-mac:off

 ### License

 GNU GPL v3; see License.txt